spencertipping/ni/doc/ni_by_example_4.md

 HDFS joins are inner joins between

-You can then process the output paths.

-Differing from `ni`, which uses the standard 3-slash syntax in hdfs paths,

-HDFS joins occur only between the keys of the two datasets:
+HDFS joins occur only between the keys of the two datasets (i.e. the first columns of both datasets when expressed as TSV.

 To do an HDFS join, the
 To do an HDFS join